prabathsingh101/ContactsApp/README.md

       Step 1.
             I have created one contact forms and sending data parent to child using @Input decorator for grid binding as soon as data will be save.
       Step 2.
             From grod view editing data using @Output decorator populate the data in the textfield and updated.
+      step 3.
+            select data on grid row selection and edit

 Build- npm install for dependencies
       ng serve --o